shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 ### Introduction

 I have been helping a Nepali engineering non-profit shop with Product Management since 2022.
 When I started, I found it curious that the CEO was not a technical leader.
 My engineer instincts told me non-engineers leading technical folks would be disastrous.
 A few months in, the whole picture came into view.
 Technical individuals don't necessarily make for good leaders.
-And good leaders don't always have to be very technical.
+And good leaders don't always have to betechnical.
 It's a tough pill to swallow for engineers.
 Allow me to explain.

 Engineering leaders need to be multidimensional, that's not a tall claim.
 They need technical proficiency, and people skills.
 They need to communicate their inspiring vision and collaborate across organization.
 And so forth.
 I took `Technical Leadership for Engineers` course offered by University of Washington-Seattle's [Engineering Leadership program](https://ise.washington.edu/students/cert/engineering-leadership) last year.
 I found the leadership frameworks offered in the course unsatisfying.
-They didn't align with how envisioned myself as a leader.
+They didn't align with how I saw myself as a leader.
 I viewed engineering leaders in my company using a different lens.
 To get clarity on my thoughts, I wrote down how I saw my leaders.
 I wrote down what I wanted for them.
 That's how I came up with an alternative framework to understand skills and roles of engineering leaders.

 I found traditional leadership theories lacking when capturing the demands of software engineering.
 This essay introduces a framework that focuses on the multi-dimensional nature of engineering leadership.
 My goal is to help leaders understand how they see themselves and improve.